conan-io/conan-center-index/docs/policy_patching.md

 reading the changelog of the library, the documentation, or any statement by the library maintainers.

+These are the rules that apply to regular version of Conan packages:

-**Build system patches.-** In order to add libraries into ConanCenter sometimes it is necessary to apply patches so they can consume existing packages for requirements and binaries can be generated.
+**Build system patches.-** In order to add libraries into ConanCenter sometimes it is NEEDED to apply patches so they can consume existing packages for requirements and binaries can be generated.
 These patches are totally needed for the purpose of ConanCenter and Conan keeps adding features trying to minimize these changes.